Samuel Beckett Bridge at Christmas 3 days in Dublin

 December in Ireland: 6 Ways to Have Fun During Your Winter Vacation

-Updated September 2024–Ireland can be great at any time of year, but December is not high on the list for most visitors, partly because it’s colder (average temperature is 45 degrees Fahrenheit/7 degrees Celsius) and the days are very short, which means you won’t see as much as you would during the summer months.
+Updated November 2024–Ireland can be great at any time of year, but December may not be high on the list for most visitors, partly because it’s colder (average temperature is 45 degrees Fahrenheit/7 degrees Celsius) and the days are very short, which means you won’t see as much as you would during the summer months.

 irelandonabudget.comThis post contains affiliate links, and I may earn compensation when you click on the links at no additional cost to you.